mercadopago/devsite-docs/guides/additional-content/security/pci.en.md

 **Solution** | **SAQ**
 ------ | ------
+Checkout Bricks | A
 Checkout Pro | A
-Web Tokenize Checkout | A-EP
-Checkout Transparente | D
+Checkout API | A

 > See the **SAQ Instructions and Guidelines document** [official PCI library](https://www.pcisecuritystandards.org/document_library) for details of the description of each SAQ.